 - an individual; - a body corporate (e.g., a public or private company) and any subsidiary thereof.
-Where donations are received from associated companies the candidate should enquire from the donors whether one or other of the companies is a subsidiary of the other; - an unincorporated body of persons, e.g., a political party, a partnership, a residents association, a lobby group.
+Where donations are received from associated companies the candidate should ask the donors to clarify any relationship between the companies; - an unincorporated body of persons, e.g., a political party, a partnership, a residents association, a lobby group.